GaiaNet-AI/docs/docs/getting-started/advanced-deployment-options/docker.md

 ## Build a node image locally

-Each GaiaNet is defined by a `config.json` file.
+Each Gaia is defined by a `config.json` file.
 It defines the node's required LLM and embedding models, model parameters, prompts, and vector snapshots (e.g., knowledge base).
 The following command builds a Docker image with two platforms